Tel Aviv Bans Horse-Drawn CartsBan Not Enforced. Finally, Israel Passes Nationwide Ban on Horse- and Donkey-drawn Carts on Streets and Highways

 October 2012 At the Ministry of Transportation in Jerusalem, Hakol Chai meets with Ministry representatives.
 At the meeting, the Ministry agrees in principle that horse-drawn carts must disappear from all city streets in Israel.

-November 2012 Israel's Minister of Transportation agreed to ban horse-drawn carts from all city streets and highways throughout Israel.
+November 2012 Israel's Minister of Transportation agrees to ban horse-drawn carts from all city streets and highways throughout Israel.